cconstantine/lucky_imaging_tool/README.md

+LIT Lucky Imaging Tool monitors your filepath as you image, it looks at the filename, which NINA can write the FWHM to.
+If the FWHM is above a certain threshold, then the file is removed.
+Along with that you have the ability to crop you can remove a percentage of the width and height, useful for maintaining low file size.

 To execute the raw python file follow the steps below:

 NOTE: Difference between MonitorNINA.py and LITforNINAusers.py -- MonitorNINA does not need NINA to be open and running to execute, LITforNINAusers needs NINA to execute and will stop running after NINA is closed.
 LIT Release 1 uses LITforNINA.py